Old Elbe Tunnel

 Conclusion

-The Old Elbtunnel is an impressive testament to Hamburg engineering excellence and city history.
-A visit is worthwhile not only for those interested in technology and history but for anyone who wants to experience Hamburg from a different perspective.
+The Old Elbe Tunnel is an impressive testimony to Hamburg's engineering skills and the city's history.
+A visit is not only worthwhile for those interested in technology and history, but also for anyone who wants to get to know Hamburg from a different perspective.

-The combination of historical significance, architectural uniqueness, and the opportunity to traverse the Elbe in an unusual way makes the charm of the tunnel.
+The combination of historical significance, special architectural features and the opportunity to cross under the Elbe in an unusual way is what makes the tunnel so appealing.

-Tip: Combine your visit to the Old Elbtunnel with a detour to the observation platform in Steinwerder.
-From there, you have an excellent view of the Hamburg skyline and the harbor - especially at sunset.
+Tip: Combine a visit to the Old Elbe Tunnel with a detour to the viewing platform in Steinwerder.
+From there, you have an excellent view of the Hamburg skyline and the harbour - especially at sunset

 Andreas Kirchner